TopDeveloper29/UPrompt/Documentation/View.md

 </ViewItem>
 ```
 ## ViewInput
 This kind of element includes all the elements that allow the user to enter or select a value.
 It comes with a `<ViewAction Type="InputHandler"/>` when you add the `Action` and `Argument` properties to track input changes and run an action.
+If you run action it will store the result in a variable startind with **Result_** folow by the Input **Id** so somthing like [Result_MyInputId].

 ### TextBox
 **Description:** A simple textbox that allows users to enter text.